Alaska Bear Viewing Tours

 (Late May through August)

-On our bear viewing tours to Chinitna Bay from Anchor Point, we will travel about an hour and half by boat across Cook Inlet, landing on one of several beaches in Lake Clark National Park.
-We then walk to the area to view the bears in their natural environment as they feed on clams, run and play on the beach, and, if its your lucky day, you will get to see two bears standing up play fighting.
+Our bear viewing tours to Chinitna Bay launch from the beach in Anchor Point.
+We will travel about an hour and half by boat across Cook Inlet, landing on one of several beaches in Lake Clark National Park.
+We then walk to the area to view the bears in their natural environment as they feed on clams, run and play on the beach.
+If its your lucky day, you will get to see two bears standing up play fighting.

 While on the boat ride across, the scenery along the coast is breathtaking.
 On most days you can see glaciers, volcanoes, whales, sea otters, puffins, sea birds, bald eagles, and of course, bears.